GabeScott/standard-works-vault/General Conference/2013 April - Your Wonderful Journey Home.md

 Now, where do you find this map?

-In the sacred scriptures.
+- In the sacred scriptures.

-In the words of prophets and apostles.
+- In the words of prophets and apostles.

-And through personal revelation from the Holy Ghost.
+- And through personal revelation from the Holy Ghost.

 This map is the gospel of Jesus Christ, the good news, and the joyful way of a disciple of Christ.
-It is the commandments and example given to us by our Advocate and Mentor, who knows the way because He is the way.3
+It is the commandments and example given to us by our Advocate and Mentor, who knows the way because He *is* the way.[^3]

 Of course, simply having a map doesn’t do any good unless you study it—unless you use it to navigate through life.
 I invite you to make it a high priority to study and apply God’s word.
 Open your heart to the Holy Ghost so that He can direct you along your journey through life.

 Your map is full of encouraging and instructive messages from your Heavenly Father and His Son Jesus Christ.
 Today I would like to share with you three of those messages that will help you to have a successful journey back to your heavenly home.

-The first message: “Do not fear, for I the Lord am with you.”4
+**The first message: “Do not fear, for I the Lord am with you.”**

 You are not alone on this journey.
 Your Heavenly Father knows you.
 Even when no one else hears you, He hears you.
 When you rejoice in righteousness, He rejoices with you.
 When you are beset with trial, He grieves with you.

 Heavenly Father’s interest in you does not depend on how rich or beautiful or healthy or smart you are.
 He sees you not as the world sees you; He sees who you really are.
-He looks on your heart.5 And He loves you6 because you are His child.
+He looks on your heart.[^5] And He loves you[^6] because you are His child.

-Dear sisters, seek Him earnestly, and you will find Him.7
+Dear sisters, seek Him earnestly, and you will find Him.[^7]

 I promise you, you are not alone.